Tracheotome: Other adaptations

 Leslie William Peterson also made significant contributions to the improvement of the tracheostome.
 In 2006, his tracheal tube/catheter adaptor cap was introduced and consisted in a cap with two separate projections that allowed the catheter to be in position and prevent their rotation.
 It also provided heated and/or humidified gas to patients dependent on the breathing machine.

 Once the incisions are made by the tracheotome and the stomas are accessible, tracheotome tubes are placed in the trachea to provide oxygen to the lungs.
 Tubes have also been improved to reduce complications of infection and tissue damage.
 For instance, Alain Milhay from Amiens, France, invented a tracheotomy tube with shield for anesthesia in 1983.
 This tube included a conduit for passing on anesthesia and ventilation gases.
-At the time, other tubes were also been implemented for anesthesia application but their material composition was toxic and could give off caustic or toxic vapors.
+At the time, other tubes were also implemented for anesthesia application but their material composition was toxic and could give off caustic or toxic vapors.